We reveal what vegan foods you should be eating for healthy skin. Eat some of these every day and you'll be set for a better complexion.

 It’s also a main antioxidant present on the skin and protects cell membranes from damage by UV rays and environmental toxins.

 Carrot, squash, dark leafy greens, sweet potato, pumpkin, red pepper, apricot, mango, tomato, peach

-Plus, it can improve the appearance of dark spots, pigmentation and acne by decreasing melanin granules and sebum production.
-Carotenoid rich foods get converted to retinol (active vitamin A) in the body and also have antioxidant effects on cells and skin.
+Plus, it can improve the appearance of dark spots, pigmentation and acne.
+Carotenoid-rich foods get converted to retinol (active vitamin A) in the body and also have antioxidant effects on cells and skin.

 Whole grains, legumes, nuts, seeds, algae, green leafy vegetables

 Proteins are necessary for tissue repair and for the construction of new tissue.

 Every cell needs protein to maintain its life, including skin cells.
 Main structural proteins of hair, skin and nails, such as collagen, elastin and keratin, all contain different combinations of amino acids.

 Some of these are essential ones, meaning they need to be obtained from diet.

 By eating a variety of whole grains, legumes, nuts, seeds and green leafy vegetables, you’ll be able to hit your requirements without any trouble.